 I am hoping that is what this blog will be like.
 Right now, I am trying to find something to talk about.
 There should be a million things to say… I have a voice and a story after all.
 But I’m staring at a blank canvas not sure what to paint.

-Perhaps this will become a place for stories of my derpy dog, a place to confess my love of Samoas Girl Scout Cookies, a place for failures and victories and late nights editing.
-But for now, in this first post, this is a place to tell you, my name is Denise Karis and I am a Wedding and Portrait Photographer.
+Perhaps this will become a place for stories of my goofy dog, a place to confess my love of Samoas Girl Scout Cookies, a place for failures and victories and late nights editing.
+But for now, in this first post, this is a place to tell you, my name is Denise and I am a Wedding and Portrait Photographer.

 I’m sharing some images from my first wedding back in 2011 below.
 I’ve always been so grateful to Joel and Chelsea for being the first to trust me so completely with their images.
 Because of them, I was able to start my story in wedding photography.